-The Headmaster, Chris Evans, is supported by the Senior Leadership Team, comprising of the Deputy Headteacher, five Assistant Headteachers, Finance Director, Executive Assistant and the Head of Operations and Projects.
+The Headmaster, Chris Evans, is supported by the Senior Leadership Team, comprising of the Deputy Headteacher, five Assistant Headteachers, Finance Director, Director of People and the Head of Operations and Projects.

 This group meets every morning, with a strategic meeting after school every Monday.